The Spear Cuts Through Water: Plot

-As a result of consuming the goddess’s corpse, Keema and Jun gain some of her powers.
+As a result of consuming the goddess's corpse, Keema and Jun gain some of her powers.
 In a dream, they enter the Inverted Theater, where the grandchild sees them.
 The moonlit body tells Jun and Keema that the Water will destroy the Old Country in order to retrieve the bones of its lover, the Moon goddess.
 They have the power to stop the Water, but they will die in the process.
-The moonlit body reveals that the grandchild is Uhi Araya’s descendant, and that the spear they are carrying is the same one from the tale.
+The moonlit body reveals that the grandchild is Uhi Araya's descendant, and that the spear they are carrying is the same one from the tale.
 The grandchild gives their spear to Keema.

 Keema and Jun return to their world, to the Divine City where the Third Terror lives.
-Keema and Jun meet Shan, Uhi Araya’s daughter, and give her the spear.
-The emperor’s bird appears and reveals that it is really the Third Terror, a shapeshifter.
+Keema and Jun meet Shan, Uhi Araya's daughter, and give her the spear.
+The emperor's bird appears and reveals that it is really the Third Terror, a shapeshifter.
 The Third Terror has fallen in love with Keema, but Keema rejects him.
 Jun and Keema lead the Terror away from the Divine City as a tsunami approaches the area.
 Keema challenges the Terror to a duel.
 The Terror wins, but allows Keema to live.
 Keema and Jun dance together.
 The Water crashes over Keema, Jun, and the Third Terror.
 It retrieves the bones of the Moon Goddess and spares the city.

 Shan recovers the spear, which is passed through many generations of her descendants until it reaches the grandchild in the Inverted Theater.
 The grandchild questions the performer about whether or not the story was truly a love story, as their lola had said.
 The moonlit body asks the Water to show mercy.
 As a new Moon hangs in the sky, Shan finds Keema and Jun alive.
 Jun leaves the city, afraid that he will suffer for his past war crimes as a Peacock and unwilling to ask Keema to suffer with him.
 Keema catches up to him; they make love in the forest and decide to journey together into their future.

 Major themes

 According to Jake Casella Brookins of the Chicago Review of Books, a major theme of the novel is storytelling.
 The novel itself is a story about storytelling.
 Many of the characters, including Keema and Jun, are "attempting to revise, obscure, or restart their own stories, to figure out how to make sense of—and peace with—how their lives compare to the stories they thought they knew."
-Brookins also writes that the novel explores the themes of violence and trauma in a way that is different from many fantasy novels, which often gloss over the deaths of "faceless" minor characters.
-By "head-hopping" between characters, Jiminez "refuses to dismiss the cost of violence."
+Casella Brookins also writes that the novel explores the themes of violence and trauma in a way that is different from many fantasy novels, which often gloss over the deaths of "faceless" minor characters.
+By "head-hopping" between characters, Jimenez "refuses to dismiss the cost of violence."